axay5454/book_recommendation_system/Readme.md

 ## Contact

-For questions or suggestions, contact Aatif Ahmad at <b22ai002@iitj.ac.in>.
+For questions or suggestions, contact Akshay Aloriya at <b22bb05@iitj.ac.in>.